lukesiem/joggle-rails/README.md

 # The Joggle

-A mini e-commerce application built with Rail.
+A mini e-commerce application built with Rail & PostgreSQL as database.
 (With apologies to the jogging)

 ## Setup